TheGeogeo/DisconnectAllUsersInVC/README.md

 ---

-## Limitations and notes

-- Works only in guild voice channels, not DMs/group calls.
-- If Discord changes internal module names or signatures, this plugin may require updates.
-- The operation is sequential by design to improve reliability and produce accurate per-user results.

----

 ## Troubleshooting

-- **Button not visible**: reload the plugin and verify you are viewing a guild channel list.
+- **Button not visible**: reload plugin and ensure you are in a guild channel list.
-- **Button disabled**: check that your account has Administrator in that server.
+- **Button disabled**: confirm your account has Administrator.
-- **Partial failures**: check role hierarchy and voice permissions (`Move Members` in particular).
+- **Partial failures**: check role hierarchy and voice permissions (`Move Members`).
+- **Unexpected self behavior**: verify `Kick yourself` and `Kick yourself in last position` in settings.

 ---

-## Security and privacy
+## Security & Privacy

+- No analytics.
-- No analytics and no third-party network calls.
+- No third-party network API calls for disconnect actions.
-- Uses Discord client internals to execute member channel moves.
 - Does not inspect messages or exfiltrate account data.

 ---

 ## Contributing

 Issues and PRs are welcome.
-Please include reproduction steps, OS, Discord build, BetterDiscord version, and plugin version.
+Please include:

+- Reproduction steps
+- OS
+- Discord build
+- BetterDiscord version
+- Plugin version